avaghsn/Data-Structures-in-Python/README.md

 # Data Structures in Python

-This repository contains implementations of various data structures in Python, aimed at helping you understand them better *-*
+This repository contains implementations of various data structures in Python, aimed at helping you understand them better.

 ## Table of Contents
 - [Data Structures](#data-structures)